great-expectations/great_expectations/docs/reference/core_concepts/partitioning.rst

 Partitioning Data Assets in Data Connectors
 #############################################

 To maintain their guarantees for the relationship between Batches, Data Connectors provide configuration options that allow them to partition data assets.
 We use the term "DataReference" below to describe a general pointer to data, like a filesystem path or database view.
-Partition Definitions then define a conversion process:
+Batch Identifiers then define a conversion process:

 	1. Convert a DataReference to a BatchRequest, and
 	2. Convert a BatchRequest back into DataReference (or WildcardDataReference, when searching)